What I'm Working on Now

 - Obsessively studying how ideas move and multiply, because distribution is the new moat.

-- Laying the foundation to morph Vital Shift into a media business in the longevity space.
+- Laying the foundation to morph Vital Shift into a credible media business.

 Thinking about